jrichardsz/poc-print-from-browser/post-script/README.md

-Print from Browser
+poc-print-from-browser
 ===============================================

-Here my tests to print from a browser
+Tests to print from a browser without applets.

 Also allow a web application to print silently or select a printer without applet, flash activex, etc :